Skip to content

 Returns

-On success, the strictly positive length of the output string, including the trailing NUL character.
+On success, the strictly positive length of the output string, including the trailing NULL character.
 On error, a negative value.

 static long (* const bpf_probe_read_user_str)(void *dst, __u32 size, const void *unsafe_ptr) = (void *) 114;